 Pinellas County students entering 11th and 12th grade can attend SPC full-time for free, earning a high school diploma and an Associate in Arts degree.

-Full-time high school on the St. Petersburg/Gibbs Campus where Pinellas County students entering 10th or 11th grade can earn an Associate in Arts degree for free and their high school diploma.
+Full-time high schools on the St. Petersburg/Gibbs and Tarpon Springs Campuses, where Pinellas County students entering 10th or 11th grade can earn a free Associate in Arts degree and their high school diploma simultaneously.

 Summer of Success